 - The NYSDOH works with a select group of doctors ("sentinel providers") across the state who report the total number of patients they saw and the total number of those patients with complaints of illness consistent with flu every week. - This graph represents the percent of visits to these sentinel providers that were for patients with complaints of illness consistent with flu. - The Centers for Disease Control and Prevention (CDC) uses trends from past years to come up with a "regional baseline" rate of doctors' office visits for illness consistent with flu.
 For NYS, the "regional baseline" is currently 2.3%.
-Numbers above this "regional baseline" suggest high levels of illness consistent with flu in the state. - The Reporting Week Number is the week of the year (from Sunday through Saturday), beginning with the first week in January, and allows comparison to past years.
+Numbers above this "regional baseline" suggest high levels of illness consistent with flu in the state.

-Subtypes Tested at Wadsworth Center for week ending 1/23/10
+Subtypes Tested at Wadsworth Center for week ending 3/27/10